Rexe0/BetterSurvival/README.md

   - It can summon a fireball that moves rapidly towards the player and explodes (Similar to Ghast but with heavier damage)
   - It can cloak every player in darkness and call on a few Endermen to start targeting each player
 - The Ender Dragon can drop 2-4 dragon scales on death
+- Camels can now naturally spawn in the desert biome

 **Fishing:**
 - Almost completely reworked the fishing system